jiankaiwang/GCPNotes/gvision_api.md

       },
       "features": [
         {
-          "type": "<the type for API calls>",
+          "type": "<the first type for API calls>", "maxResults": 10
+        },
+        {
-          "maxResults": 10
+          "type": "<the second type for API calls>", "maxResults": 10
         }
       ]